Cypress Farm and Gardens

 Japanese Teahouse

-Just completed, the teahouse is built over water at the Japanese lake and is replete with authentic shoji screens and tatami mats.
-A small Zen garden has been installed adjacent to the teahouse.
-We ask that visitors please refrain from entering the teahouse to protect the hand woven tatami mats.
+Just rebuilt after the 2024 fire, the teahouse appears to float on the lake.
+Replete with authentic shoji screens, tatami mats., hand-painted scrolls and artifacts, the new teahouse also has a 'moon window'.
+A Zen garden with pond has been installed adjacent to the teahouse.
+If visitors can please observe the teahouse from the deck to preserve the hand woven tatami mats.

 wild walks and news